MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/includes/include-telemetry-dimension-submission-operation-id.md

-A GUID identifier for the validation attempt.
+A unique identifier (GUID) for the validation attempt.